Z-Wave-Me/zwave-smarthome/README.md

 Angular app
 ## v1.3.1
 #### New features
+- Online apps: dysplaying count of ratings and average value.
 - Add appp: integration of the dependencies between the modules.
 - Local appps: added "Update to latest" button.
 - Improved error handling.